Mohaddz/yt-to-ds/README.md

 - Download audio from YouTube videos
 - Support for multiple YouTube videos in a single run
-- Transcription using OpenAI Whisper API or ElevenLabs Speech-to-Text API
+- Transcription using OpenAI Whisper API, Groq Whisper API, or ElevenLabs Speech-to-Text API
+- **Parallel processing** for faster transcription and segment creation
 - Segment audio into optimal chunks based on transcript content
 - Create a structured dataset from audio segments
 - Optional upload to Hugging Face Hub